 His directorial feature debut - Barking Dogs Never Bite - was released in 2000, marking the arrival of an immense talent in the realm of world cinema.
 His sophomore effort came with 2003's Memories of Murder, which stands mighty proud as one of the greatest serial-killer films ever made.

 He also helmed the 2006 monster movie The Host, 2009's Mother and 2013's Snowpiercer, which was his English language debut starring Chris Evans (Avengers: Endgame).
-His most recent was the 2017 Netflix film Okja, but judging from the glowing reception of Parasite so far, his latest could very well be his finest piece of work to date.
+His most recent was the 2017 Netflix film Okja, but judging from the glowing reception of Parasite, his latest is his most embraced yet.